VolouzProject/Portfolio2Leo1/README.md

 lxc-create -n server -t download -- -d alpine -r 3.4 -a armhf<br/>
 lxc-create -n sendNumber -t download -- -d alpine -r 3.4 -a armhf

-then we start the server container: lxc-start -n server
+then we start the server container:<br/>
+lxc-start -n server<br/>
-Then we open the server console: lxc-attach -n server
+Then we open the server console:<br/>
+lxc-attach -n server

-Then we update package list and install needed packages in the container: apk update apk add lighttpd php5 php5-cgi php5-curl php5-fpm
+Then we update package list and install needed packages in the container:<br/>
+apk update<br/>
+apk add lighttpd php5 php5-cgi php5-curl php5-fpm<br/>

 then again in the server container, we  uncomment the include "mod_fastcgi.conf" line in /etc/lighttpd/lighttpd.conf

-And we start the lighttpd service: rc-update add lighttpd default openrc
+And we start the lighttpd service:<br/>
+rc-update add lighttpd default<br/>
+openrc

 In the sendNumber container we create the file rng.sh in /bin directory.

-Creating bridge between the containers to let them communicate to each other:
+Creating bridge between the containers to let them communicate to each other:<br/>
 In the directory /etc/lxc we create a default.conf file with this content:

-lxc.network.type = veth
+lxc.network.type = veth<br/>
-lxc.network.link = lxcbr0
+lxc.network.link = lxcbr0<br/>
-lxc.network.flags = up
+lxc.network.flags = up<br/>
 lxc.network.hwaddr = 00:16:3e:xx:xx:xx

 Where lxcbr0 is the name of our bridge on the host.